• Skip to main content

 • Transfer the drained cashews and remaining vegetable mix to a blender alongside the nutritional yeast, apple cider vinegar, clove of garlic, salt and milk.
 Blend on high until smooth and uniform.
 Adjust salt to your taste.

-• Combine the al dente noodles with the 2 cups of cauliflower florets that you set aside and pour the cheddar sauce over.
+• Combine the al dente noodles with the 2 cups of cauliflower florets that you set aside (if you did, optional) and pour the vegan cauliflower cheese sauce over.
 Stir to combine and transfer to a large baking dish.

 • In a medium bowl, combine the crispy topping ingredients and distribute over the whole dish.

 • Bake for 25-30 min or until golden brown.
-Can also do a few minutes on broil at the end (watch closely).
-Let the mac and cheese sit for about 10 minutes before eating, enjoy!
+You can also bake a few minutes on broil at the end (watch closely).
+Let the vegan mac and cheese sit for about 10 minutes before eating, enjoy!

 Video